purenix-org/purenix/README.md

 On the [organization page for PureNix](https://github.com/purenix-org) you will find a number of packages intended to be used with PureNix, including ports of libraries like [purescript-prelude](https://github.com/purenix-org/purescript-prelude).

+## Usage

+The easiest way to use PureNix is through Spago.
+Simply set `backend = "purenix"`, make sure `purenix` is available in the `PATH`, and build as normal.

+When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.
+It then traverses this directory structure, looks for Purescript's intermediate `corefn.json` files, transpiles the `corefn.json` files to the equivalent Nix code, and writes the output Nix code to `default.nix`.

+See [this post](https://discourse.nixos.org/t/purenix-nix-backend-for-purescript/15756/3) on the NixOS Discourse for more in-depth instructions.

 ## Code sample

 PureScript source, `Main.purs`: